hotsphink/sfink-tools/mozilla.md

     kdiff3.premerge = True
     kdiff3.binary = False

 I don't remember what all that crap is for.
 It was mostly an attempt to get it to label the different patches being merged correctly, but I did it in the mq days, and these days I ignore the titles anyway.
 I kind of wish I *did* know which was which.
-Don't use the kdiff3.executable setting, since you don't have kdiff3-wrapper.
+Don't use the kdiff3.executable setting, since you don't have kdiff3-wrapper[5].
 The rest is probably fine.
-Actually, kdiff3-wrapper was pretty useful back in the day; kdiff3 has a bad habit of clearing the execute (a la chmod +x) bit when merging.
-I don't know if it still has that issue?

 ### Uploading patches to bugs